mourisl/MSAplot/README.md

 ### Installation

 1. Clone the [GitHub repo](https://github.com/mourisl/msaplot), e.g. with `git clone https://github.com/mourisl/msaplot`.
-2. Copy "msaplot" folder to your project folder.
+2. Copy "msaplot" folder to your project folder or run "python3 setup.py install" to install.

 I will try to add msaplot to PyPi in future.